Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 Psalm 47:1 "Clap your hands, all you nations; shout to God with cries of joy."

 Joy is God’s gift wrapped with power.
-When we shout unto the Lord with joy because of His goodness—the devil is intimidated.
+When you shout unto the Lord with joy because of His goodness—the devil is intimidated.
 The devil can’t conduct his mischief in the presence of our praises to God.
 This is true and there are many examples in the Bible that testify of it “As they began to sing and praise, the Lord set ambushes against the men of Ammon and Moab and Mount Seir who were invading Judah, and they were defeated” (2 Chronicles 20:22).

 "When the trumpets sounded, the army shouted, and at the sound of the trumpet, when the men gave a loud shout, the wall collapsed; so everyone charged straight in, and they took the city" (Joshua 6:20).